Betta fish are among the most beautiful species of fish and they look beautiful in an aquarium.

 Summary

-Let’s summarize the entire process.
+Let’s summarize the entire process of how betta fish mate.

 Betta fish are territorial; hence they are best kept separately but only introduced to a breeding tank for mating and breeding.